Nick Margevicius sharp again, but Mariners’ bats quiet in a 3-2 loss to Angels

 Rookie first baseman Evan White was not in the lineup Friday night, a day after a shoulder injury forced him to exit the first game of the Mariners’ doubleheader in San Diego.

 White had an MRI on his ailing shoulder Friday morning.
-Results of that scan were not available, Servais said, but White reported to Servais that he was feeling much better Friday, a day after exiting a game because of the injury.
+Results of that scan were not available, Servais said, but White reported to his manager that he was feeling much better.

 Servais is hopeful White can return to the lineup this weekend.